asphalt-framework/asphalt/docs/tutorials/webnotifier.rst

                     await asyncio.sleep(self.delay)

 The constructor arguments allow you to freely specify the parameters for the detection process.
-The class includes a signal named ``change`` that uses the previously created ``WebPageChangeEvent`` class.
+The class includes a signal named ``changed`` that uses the previously created ``WebPageChangeEvent`` class.
 The code dispatches such an event when a change in the target web page is detected.